Tuesdays 5:45-6:30pm: Refresh Flow $10

 Oasis Flow – A 75-minute “dharma-lite” yoga class with 45 minutes of challenging flow followed by 30 minutes of deeply nourishing restoratives.

 - “Arrive” in the room a few minutes before the start of class to assure your computer settings and physical space are arranged appropriately.

 If you don’t have a yoga mat, most floors have enough traction for standing poses.
 Have a towel or other soft surface handy for when we’re sitting/kneeling/laying on the ground.

 Give a quick look around your space and move any nearby objects.
 Lifting one leg from downward dog can especially lead us to bump into things in a new space, so try that one out.

-Homemade props to have on hand are listed below.
-These are all optional.1) A strap – you can use a bathrobe belt, or similar item2) Blocks – you can use large sturdy books3) Blanket – you can use a bath towel or throw blanket4) Chair – this can be helpful for standing balances, or perhaps we can even try a restorative pose or two with it!
+Homemade props are listed below.1) A strap – you can use a bathrobe belt, scarf, or similar item2) Blocks – you can use large sturdy books3) Blanket – you can use a bath towel or throw blanket

 Try to ask any cohabitors (people or animals alike) to allow you this time to refresh, recenter, and calm undisturbed

 Technical aspects:1) Please mute yourself on Zoom when class starts.2) It’s up to you if you would like to use video or not.
 Seeing you can help guide my instructions and create a sense of community.

 - “Arrive” in the room a few minutes early so we can all be settled to start on time.